 - Help students learn subject matter and skills that will contribute to their educational and social development.

-- Manage student behavior and report student discipline problems to appropriate administrator.
+- Managed student behavior and report student discipline problems to appropriate administrator.

 - Adapted teaching methods and instructional materials to meet students’ varying needs and interests.